A Brief History of Department Regulation 83

 Article 51 of the Insurance Law contains the provisions authorizing the establishment of a No-Fault reparations system for persons injured in motor vehicle accidents and Section 5108 specifically authorizes the Superintendent to adopt or promulgate fee schedules for health care benefits payable under the no-fault system.

-The Official New York Workers" Compensation Medical Fee Schedule may be examined at the office of the Department of State, 162 Washington Ave., Albany, NY 12231, the Legislative Library, the libraries of the New York State Supreme Court, and the district offices of the Workers" Compensation Board in Albany, Binghamton, Brooklyn, Buffalo, Hauppauge, Hempstead, Manhattan, Peekskill, Queens, Rochester and Syracuse.
-Copies may be purchased from OptumInsight, by writing to: Official New York Workers" Compensation Medical Fee Schedule, PO Box 88050, Chicago, IL 60680-9920; or by telephone at 1-800-464-3649 (option #1); or online at www.optumcoding.com, Keyword New York or http://www.optumcoding.com/Product/40508/.
-The price for a hard copy of the New York Medical Fee Schedule is $85.
+The Official New York Workers' Compensation Medical Fee Schedule may be purchased from OptumInsight 360 by writing to PO Box 88050, Chicago, IL 60680-9920, by calling (800) 464-3649 option 1 or online at https://www.optum360coding.com/, keyword New York, or https://www.optum360coding.com/reference-products/workers-compensation/.
+The Fee Schedule may also be examined at the Office of the Department of State, 162 Washington Ave., Albany, NY 12231, the Legislative Library, the libraries of the New York State Supreme Court, and the Workers' Compensation Board District Offices.
+The price for a hard copy of the New York Medical Fee Schedule is $100.

-The complete text of No-Fault Regulations 68 and 83 and No-Fault related frequently asked questions, as well as select opinions of the Departments Office of General Counsel applicable to No-Fault coverage may be found at http://www.dfs.ny.gov/insurance/r68_link.htm.
+The complete text of No-Fault Regulations 68 and 83 and No-Fault related frequently asked questions, as well as select opinions of the Department's Office of General Counsel applicable to No-Fault coverage may be accessed via the No-Fault Resources page.